DevOps-Team-1-2022/DevOps-Team-1-2022/README.md

 - Tagging and Releases, Automated deployment on commit into main

 ## Delivery Strategy
-- Main will be delivered to relevant stakeholders on a daily basis
+- Main will be delivered to relevant stakeholders on a weekly basis
 - Deployment into prod will be decided by stakeholders

 ## Communications Strategy